codefresh-io/docs.codefresh.io/_docs/reporting/dora-metrics.md

   The frequency of deployments of any kind, successful or failed.
 Deployment is considered an Argo CD sync where there was a change.
 The X-axis charts the time based on the granularity, and the Y-axis charts the number of deployments.
 The number shown on the top right is the average deployment frequency based on granularity.

 **Change failure rate**
   The failure or rollback rate in percentage for deployments.
 Derived by dividing the failed/rollback deployments by the total number of deployments.
 Failed deployments are those Argo CD deployments that lead to a sync state of Degraded.
 The X-axis charts the time based on the granularity, and the Y-axis charts the failure rate.
-The number shown on the top right is the average failure rate based on granularity.
+The number shown on the top right is the average failure rate based on granularity, and therefore may not be equal to the Total Failure Rate.

 **Lead Time for Changes**
   The average number of days from the first commit for a pull request until the deployment date for the same pull request.
 The X-axis charts the time based on the granularity, and the Y-axis charts the time in minutes until the deployment.
 The number shown on the top right is the average number of days for a commit to reach production.

 **Time to Restore Service**
-  The average number of hours between the change in status to Degraded or Unhealthy after deployment, and back to Healthy.
+  The average number of hours taken for the status to return to Healthy after changing to Degraded or Unhealthy.
 The X-axis charts the time based on the granularity, and the Y-axis charts the time in hours.
 The number shown on the top right is the average number of hours between the previous deployment and rollback for the same application.

 ## What to read next
 [Codefresh architecture]({{site.baseurl}}/docs/getting-started/architecture/)